-- Acquire basic information about Braille, its relevance and some important functional aspects. - Get basic information on types and significance of different Braille devices. - Communicate through Braille scripts and prepare learning materials in Braille

-UNIT 1: INTRODUCTION TO BRAILLE

-- Introduction to Visual Impairment

-- Louis Braille and the Evolution of Braille

-- Continuing Relevance of Braille vis-a-vis Audio Material
+- Acquire basic information about Braille, its relevance and some important functional aspects. - Get basic information on types and significance of different Braille devices. - Communicate through Braille scripts and prepare learning materials in Braille - UNIT 1: INTRODUCTION TO BRAILLE AND BRAILLE DEVICES - Introduction of to Visual Impairment - Louis Braille - Theand the Evolution of Braille - Continuing Relevance of Braille vis-a-vis Audio Material